Opinion | G-20 leaders, don’t forget the women’s rights advocates rotting in Saudi prisons

-Whether in person or virtually, President Trump and the leaders of Britain, France, Germany, Canada, Italy, India and other major democracies, along with Russia, China and Turkey, are due to honor MBS, as he is known, and his father King Salman, the titular head of the regime, by joining the Riyadh summit.
+Whether in person or virtually, President Trump and the leaders of Britain, France, Germany, Canada, Italy, India and other major democracies, along with Russia, China and Turkey, are due to honor MBS, as he is known, and his father, King Salman, the titular head of the regime, by joining the Riyadh summit.

 The question they all should be asked between now and then is whether they will bestow that redemption while Loujain al-Hathloul continues to rot in the notorious al-Hair prison, 25 miles from the capital.